Urbana, Maryland: Government

 Despite rapid development, Urbana has not been incorporated as a town or a city.
 It has no official mayor or city council and is governed by Frederick County.
 It is represented by District 2 Council Member Steve McKay of the Frederick County council.

-Schools
+Education

 Public schools in Urbana are part of the Frederick County Public Schools (Maryland) system.

-Urbana High School has been recognized as one of Maryland's top 25 engineering schools by the A. James Clark School of Engineering of The University of Maryland.
-In addition, UHS has been named one of America's Top High Schools in Newsweek's 2015 High School Rankings.
-Urbana also ranks #1 in students taking AP exams (509), number of AP exams taken (979), percent of Total AP Students Scoring 3+ (77% - 392), and AP Mean Score 3.37.
-In 2011, Michelle Shearer got awarded with the National Teacher of the Year by Barack Obama.
-She was an AP Chemistry Teacher at the High School.
+Schools located in Urbana include: